osorionicolas/knowledge/README.md

-git switch branch-name     # new syntax (as of Git 2.23) git checkout branch-name   # old syntax
+git switch branch-name     # new syntax (as of Git 2.23) git switch -c branch-name  # Move changes to new branch git checkout branch-name   # old syntax

 git switch - 	           # go back to the branch I was on

 git reset --hard HEAD      # This will reset your local directory to match the latest commit and discard unstaged changes git reset --hard HEAD~1    # undo the last commit and rewrite history